 See results

 The words that come out of your mouth will be the second greatest evidence for or against you.
 We have only seconds before an opinion is formed about us regarding everything from intelligence and cultural exposure to our educational level and leadership abilities, based on the words we chose.
 Broadening your vocabulary wouldn’t hurt.
-Buy a serious novel, or the Amazon Kindle, and read when you’re on the john or before bed.
-If you have an iPhone or Android you can get books to read on your mobile and even play scrabble; attempt to do the word jumble puzzles in the paper.
+Buy a serious novel or ebook to read when you have some down time.
+Scrabble and jumble puzzles in the paper can help build your vocabulary.

-Many people talk out of nervousness, a desire to keep the conversation going, or even because they like to hear themselves.
+Many people talk out of nervousness, to avoid silence and keep the conversation going, or because they like to hear themselves talk.
 Don’t be that guy.
-Nobody likes him very much, and even if he seems liked, those people benefit from him or her in some way like Remora attaching themselves to sharks.
+Nobody likes him very much and even if he seems liked.

-It is perfectly okay to let a moment of silence into a conversation.
-Especially if the preceding conversation was fairly deep or personal.
-It shows that you are reflecting on what was said and gives evidence to a deeper mind.
+It is perfectly okay to allow a moment of silence into a conversation, especially if the preceding conversation was fairly deep or personal.
+It shows that you are reflecting on what was said and gives evidence that you are deeper than meets the eye.

 Lastly, Men, you must understand other people vanities, they’re not so different from your own.
 Bill Lampton, Ph.
 D. quotes an anonymous writer saying,